point-4ward/Home-Assistant/extras/readme_files/backups.md

 # How I manage backups

 I upload all my non-sensitive files to GitHub, which means I have a backup of them, but also I can check my config online for most things.
-I will hopefully be able to edit the config on GitHub and then make my HA instance pull the updates so I can remotely reconfigure the machine if needed.
+I will hopefully soon be able to edit the config on GitHub and then make my HA instance pull the updates so I can remotely reconfigure the machine if needed.

 I use TravisCI to check my config every time it is pushed to Github.
 This runs a program that checks the configuration is sound and alerts me if it is not.
 Because this requires a `secrets.yaml` file and an `SSL certificate` I have added fake versions of these in the extras/travis_ci folder.
 My `.travis.yml` script then moves these files to the correct place before running the program to prevent false negatives.
 The redacted version of `secrets.yaml` is identical in format and layout to my real `secrets.yaml` so you can see how it is organised.